BY SIGNING THE INITIATIVE PETITION YOU HELPED TO:

 The San Geronimo Community Plan (adopted in 1997 as part of the Countywide Plan) states the land should be used primarily for golf.

-If the Initiative is approved, regardless of who owns the land, the primary golf use cannot be changed without popular vote.
+Now that the Initiative is approved, regardless of who owns the land, the primary golf use cannot be changed without popular vote.

 Existing zoning protects the land from over-development.
 The Countywide Plan and the Community Plan prohibit any 'major expansion of the facilities'.